P4CodeMaxxers/digitalFamine/hacks/digital-famine/end/submodule_4.md

     </h2>
     <p class="text-cyber-text text-lg mb-4">
       The alien network is collapsing, and the final breach threatens to erase Earth’s digital archives.
-      Your task is to **reactivate the Cyber Defense Vault** by proving mastery of all previous modules.
+      Your task is to <strong>reactivate the Cyber Defense Vault</strong> by proving mastery of all previous modules.
       Every correct response powers one core of the vault; once all are charged, you’ll synthesize the 4-digit vault PIN.
     </p>
     <ul class="list-disc list-inside text-cyber-green text-base">